stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

           version CDATA #IMPLIED>
 ~~~

-If a standard is a coverstandard (e.g ISO-8859), it may implement the
+If a standard is a cover standard (e.g ISO-8859), it may implement the
 `<substandards>` element, which contains a list of
 `<refstandard>` element.
 Each `<refstandard>` element will
 trough the attribute `refid` contain a reference to the substandard.